derveloper/kalfor/README.md

 ```

 #### headers
-kalfor is able to send specific headers to each backend. just provide a list of header in your request JSON
+kalfor is able to send specific headers to each backend.
+Just provide a list of headers in your request JSON

 ```
 $ curl -H'Content-Type: application/json' \